duetds/date-picker/README.md

 <duet-date-picker identifier="date"></duet-date-picker>
 ```

+Please note that you need to also import `duet.css` separately if you want to use the default theme.
+See [theming section](#theming) for more information.

 ### Accessing using ViewChild and ViewChildren

 Once included, components could also be referenced in your code using `ViewChild` and `ViewChildren` as shown in the [Stencil.js documentation](https://stenciljs.com/docs/angular).